paulfioravanti/paulfioravanti.github.io/_posts/2017-11-17-setting-up-a-jekyll-blog.md

 on Github Pages rather than the default domain of `<username>.github.io`.

-Luckily, [Namecheap][], my registrar for [paulfioravanti.com][], has a fantastic [article in their knowledgebase][namecheap-github-pages] that took me through all the steps I needed to link my domain to Github Pages.
+Luckily, [Namecheap][], my registrar for [paulfioravanti.com][], has a fantastic [article in their knowledge base][namecheap-github-pages] that took me through all the steps I needed to link my domain to Github Pages.
 Although specific to Namecheap, I would wager the information is generic enough to help anyone else wanting to do the same thing.